Sunglasses Lens Coatings and Treatments: Expert Guide

 Recommendation: The Ray-Ban Predator 2 comes with an excellent scratch-resistant coating.
 They’re an investment, but they’ll last you years.

-- Minimizes reflections from water, snow, and glass
+Reduce reflections from water, snow, and glass surfaces

 Learn More: Polarized vs. Non-Polarized Sunglasses: Which Is Right for You?